Risperidone (By injection)

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how risperidone works.
+- Some medicines can affect how risperidone works.
 Tell your doctor if you are using carbamazepine, cimetidine, clozapine, fluoxetine, levodopa, paroxetine, phenobarbital, phenytoin, quinidine, ranitidine, rifampin, valproate, or blood pressure medicine.